Rack Configuration

 signing_keypair

-Used by the client for signing the login request; must be in the form of base64-encoded der files.
+(Optional) Used by the client for signing the login request, in the form of base64-encoded DER files.

 public_cert